 Netcraft’s most recent Web Server Survey includes nearly 1.2 billion websites.
 Most of these sites return a server banner that shows which web server software they use, thus allowing us to determine the market shares of each server vendor since 1995.

-”, while others may include additional details that reveal which other software – and which versions – are installed on the server.
-One such example is “Apache/2.2.32 (Unix) mod_ssl/2.2.32 OpenSSL/1.0.2k-fips DAV/2 PHP/5.5.38
+Many of these server banners are simply short strings like “Apache”, while others may include additional details that reveal which other software – and which versions – are installed on the server.
+One such example is “Apache/2.2.32 (Unix) mod_ssl/2.2.32 OpenSSL/1.0.2k-fips DAV/2 PHP/5.5.38”.

 A web server reveals its server banner via the Server HTTP response header.
 This string is not ordinarily exposed to users, but most browsers allow it to be viewed in the Network Inspector panel.